LucasHasting/C-Maps/README.md

 ## Installation

-You need [C++](https://sourceforge.net/projects/mingw/) language installed on your system, the program can be executed using the g++ compiler.
+You need the [C++](https://sourceforge.net/projects/mingw/) language installed on your system, the program can be executed using the g++ compiler.

 ### Option 1: using [git](https://git-scm.com/downloads)
 1. Clone the repository: